Sp0k/ShiftNotes/README.md

 # Shift Notes
 __*Shift Notes*__ is a note taking app built for ShiftKey Lab's React Native certification.
 This repository is a fork of ShiftKey's starter project fort he course.
 The app will allow users to write notes, save them, modify them and delete them.
 I also want to add a sharing feature so users can export their note and send it to their contacts and share their thoughts, gift ideas or grocery list.

+You can test the application on expo using this [link](https://snack.expo.dev/?platform=web).

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)